 Oils like Coconut Oil and Jojoba Oil are wonderful hydrators for the skin and have been shown to reduce inflammation and repair the skin barrier.
 Although oils can do wonders for your skin, you’ll want to know the recommendations for using each particular oil to maximize its benefits.
 For instance, Coconut Oil has comedogenic properties, meaning it can clog your pores if you apply it directly to your skin.

 We like to use Jojoba Oil (from the Jojoba plant) in many of our products.
-Jojoba Oil is moisturizing, non-comedogenic (meaning it doesn’t clog pores), rarely irritating and even has naturally occurring Vitamin E. Jojoba Oil is particularly great for men because it helps regulate the skin’s sebum (oil) production.
-Jojoba Oil is so close in composition to natural sebum that your skin can’t tell the difference.
+Jojoba Oil is moisturizing, non-comedogenic (meaning it doesn’t clog pores), rarely irritating and even has high levels of Vitamin E. Jojoba Oil is particularly great for men because it helps regulate the skin’s sebum (oil) production.
+Jojoba Oil is so close in composition to sebum that your skin can’t tell the difference.
 Your skin won’t produce additional oil to stay hydrated, so your skin will stay moisturized without looking oily.
 We include Jojoba Oil in our Body Wash and our Face + Eye Cream.

-If you have facial hair, we recommend using a beard oil that’s made with nourishing, naturally-derived oils like Jojoba Oil.
+If you have facial hair, we recommend using a beard oil that’s made with nourishing oils like Jojoba Oil.
 Even small doses of certain kinds of oils can have powerful hydrating effects for beards, mustaches and the skin underneath.